Neural Coding Is Not Always Semantic: Toward the Standardized Coding Workflow in Semantic Communications: From Neural Coding to Semantic Coding

 \subsubsection{Tokenization Makes Contexts Manageable}

-The latent features extracted by neural coding may serve as biased or unbalanced prior knowledge without unified representation factorizing long-range dependencies, potentially leading to poor contextual modeling.
-As such, semantic coding utilizes tokenization to achieve a more holistic contextual representation of the prior distributions (\ie real data distributions), thereby mitigating the misaligned inductive biases with human cognition inherent in most DNNs employed by plain neural coding.
-This process indeed introduces an overview regularization into the whole compression process, directing neural networks to focus on major categorical aspects of data sources rather than overfitting to marginal or irrelevant aspects through dynamic context switching modeling.
+The latent features extracted by neural coding may be biased or unbalanced, lacking unified representation that captures long-range dependencies, which can lead to poor contextual modeling.
+As such, semantic coding utilizes tokenization to achieve a more holistic contextual representation of the prior distributions (\ie real data distributions), thereby mitigating the misaligned inductive biases with human cognition inherent in most DNNs employed by general neural coding.
+This process introduces a context-aware regularization into the compression process, directing neural networks to focus on major categorical aspects of data sources rather than overfitting to marginal or irrelevant aspects through dynamic contextual modeling.

 Hence, tokenization makes contexts manageable and enhances the default inductive biases of DNNs, thus ensuring the semantic coding framework's proficiency in high-level conceptual abstraction.